 It doesn’t take a Doctor Who loremaster to know that Asylum of the Daleks is a mess.
-Not only does it contradict the lore of not only the Daleks themselves but also the show at large, but it also stands as one of the most unforgivable examples of false advertising in the history of Doctor Who.
+Not only does it contradict the backstory of not only the Daleks themselves but also the show at large, but it also stands as one of the most unforgivable examples of false advertising in the history of Doctor Who.

-Before Asylum of the Daleks aired, all we knew about the episode was what we were told by the writers and producers and shown through the set photos and short trailers, and one thing was clear from this – that Asylum of the Daleks would contain not only the Daleks, but also classic Dalek designs from times gone by – 1960s-style Emperor Guard Daleks, Grey and Black 80s-era Daleks, and even the legendary Special Weapons Dalek.
+Before Asylum of the Daleks aired, all fans knew about the episode was what they were told by the writers and producers and shown through the set photos and short trailers, and one thing was clear from this – that Asylum of the Daleks would contain not only the Daleks, but also classic Dalek designs from times gone by – 1960s-style Emperor Guard Daleks, Grey and Black 80s-era Daleks, and even the legendary Special Weapons Dalek.
 So the question remains – where were all these Daleks in the episode?

-This is made even more tragic when one takes into account the fact that many fans donated their own home-made or bought props to the team to swell the ranks of the classic Daleks in the episode – and several were damaged in the process.
-The owner of the Resurrection style prop, Mark Barton Hill, lamented that upon his prop being returned to him, it required industrial-strength cleaning to remove the Asylum cobwebs, which almost destroyed the original paint that dated back to the 1980s.
+This is made even more tragic when one takes into account the fact that many fans donated their own home-made or long-treasured props to the team to swell the ranks of the classic Daleks in the episode – and several were damaged in the process.
+The owner of the Resurrection style prop, Mark Barton Hill, lamented that upon his prop being returned to him it required industrial-strength cleaning to remove the Asylum cobwebs, which almost destroyed the original paint that dated back to the 1980s.
 And yet, this Dalek can barely be seen in the episode itself, making the time and effort taken to utilise this prop utterly wasted.

 The Special Weapons Dalek prop, which likewise dates back to the 1980s, was included in the episode but barely used – Rory darts past it briefly during his first scene in the Asylum hall as it sits there, catatonic.
 It doesn’t even get to fire its trademark weapon.